Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ## Code

 Open up 'Role Addon Template' > 'lua' > 'customroles' and rename '%NAMERAW%.lua' to whatever you want the name of your role to be.
-In this case I will rename it to 'summoner.lua'.
+In this case we will rename it to 'summoner.lua'.

 Open up that file and you should see something like this: